all4you/redant/README.md

 ### 2.Cluster mode
 > The Cluster mode is made by a Master and several Slaves.Master will accept http request,and send them to slave to handle.Each slave can run as a standalone server.

->
+> The Main Class to start ZooKeeperServer : **com.redant.cluster.zk.ZkBootstrap**

->The Main Class to start Master : **com.redant.cluster.master.MasterServerBootstrap**,the start process:
+> The Main Class to start Master : **com.redant.cluster.master.MasterServerBootstrap**,the start process:
 >>1 : Start a ZooKeeperServer(you can set to use Standalone or Cluster mode in zkConfig.properties default mode is Standalone)
 >>
 >>2 : Start a SlaveNode Watcher to watch the state of all Slave
 >>
 >>3 : Start a Master Server

->The Main Class to start Slave : **com.redant.cluster.slave.SlaveServerBootstrap**,the start process:
+> The Main Class to start Slave : **com.redant.cluster.slave.SlaveServerBootstrap**,the start process:
 >>1：Register the current Server into ZooKeeper
 >>
 >>2：Start a Slave Server